 Continental Resources Distinguished Professor

-The University of North Dakota College of Engineering and Mines (CEM) seeks applicants for the following positions in the Department of Petroleum Engineering:
+The University of North Dakota College of Engineering & Mines (CEM) seeks applicants for the following positions in the Department of Petroleum Engineering:

 - Department Chair